Facts and figures

 No health impairment | 75% |

-Health impairment without difficulty in studying | 13 % |
+Health impairment without study difficulties | 13 % |

-with a health impairment that makes studying difficult | 13% |
+with health impairment that makes studying more difficult | 13% |

 Source: 21st Social Survey, marginal count for Schleswig-Holstein/DSW

-Mensa usertype in Schleswig-Holstein (lunch):
+Mensa user type in Schleswig-Holstein (lunch):

 Regulars | 31% |